aerial photography of grass field

 It was built after the college because so many families moved into the area.
 At the time, about 1/5 of the population of Healdsburg was Seventh-day Adventist.
 The West Healdsburg neighborhood near Grant and Grove streets was designated “Advent Town”.

-The third SDA church seated xxx and was located on xxx
+The third SDA church seated 500 and was located on Fitch and Matheson Street.

 The fourth SDA church in Healdsburg located on Fitch and Piper, built 1921 and occupied until 1972.
 Currently the Evangel Assembly Church (with stucco siding).
 There were school classrooms and a bus barn in the back until the Adventist churches in the area combined and built Redwood Empire Junior Academy on Wright road in Santa Rosa (former Army Air Corps base) Later the Juniors and Kindergarten Sabbath School classes met in the church building itself.
 Then they made the bus barn into the Primary and Beginner’s Sabbath School classrooms.
 The basement was dug out for Dorcas use.